LilZloty/LilZloty/README.md

 I work everyday has a Freelancer Front-End Developer, i develop and design for Shopify e-commerce brands <br> who want to start or are already existing.

-Currently, i am trying to learn Blockchain Development on Ethereum and Solana using Solidity <br>
+Currently, i am trying to learn Blockchain Development on Ethereum and Solana using Solidity. <br>
-all my knowledge in front-end web development is used, thats the beauty of it, both are compatible and necessary.

 <hr></hr>